To increase protein efficiency

-GMO-free rations increasingly contain rapeseed meal to replace soy, commonly making lysine the first limiting amino acid.
-Lysine deficiency on intestinal level leads to decreased milk protein content and milk protein yield.
+GMO-free rations increasingly contain rapeseed meal to replace soy, which commonly makes lysine the first limiting amino acid.
+Lysine deficiency on intestinal level leads not only to decreased milk protein content but also decreased milk protein yield.

-Optimising the ration on amino acids is vital for a healthy and resource-friendly dairy production.
+Optimising the ration on amino acids is vital not only for a healthy but also resource-friendly dairy production.
 However, this can only be realised by the supply of rumen-protected, intestinal digestible products.

 - Highly concentrated for the production of concentrates and feed supplements

 - Prevents performance losses in crude protein-reduced rations

 - Reduces the risk of fatty liver and ketosis

 - Highest availability of active ingredients due to special production proces